therealelyayo/BlackNET-1/README.md

 ## How to secure BlackNET
 1. Remove install.php and update.php
-2. Changer username and password
+2. Change username and password
 3. Add an email address to your account
 4. Enable Captcha using Google reCaptcha v2
 5. Enable 2FA on your account